puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 allow $1
 ~~~

-To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is false, modify the rules to follow the new HOCON `auth.conf` format and place the new rules in `/etc/puppetlabs/puppetserver/conf.d/auth.conf`:
+To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is `false`, modify the rules to follow the new HOCON `auth.conf` format and place the new rules in `/etc/puppetlabs/puppetserver/conf.d/auth.conf`:

 ~~~
 authorization: {